Eukaryot/sonic3air/framework/external/curl/curl/docs/CHECKSRC.md

 - `STRERROR`: use of banned function strerror()

+- `STDERR`: use of banned variable `stderr`

 ## Ignore certain warnings

-Due to the nature of the source code and the flaws of the checksrc tool, there is sometimes a need to ignore specific warnings. checksrc allows a few different ways to do this.
+Due to the nature of the source code and the flaws of the `checksrc` tool, there is sometimes a need to ignore specific warnings. `checksrc` allows a few different ways to do this.

 ### Inline ignore

-You can control what to ignore within a specific source file by providing instructions to checksrc in the source code itself.
-You need a magic marker that is `!checksrc!` followed by the instruction.
-The instruction can ask to ignore a specific warning N number of times or you ignore all of them until you mark the end of the ignored section.
+You can control what to ignore within a specific source file by providing instructions to `checksrc` in the source code itself.
+See examples below.
+The instruction can ask to ignore a specific warning a specific number of times or you ignore all of them until you mark the end of the ignored section.

 Inline ignores are only done for that single specific source code file.